taobojlen/npm-registry-csv/README.md

   --relationships:MAINTAINS=relationships/maintains.csv \
   --relationships:REQUIREMENT_OF=relationships/requirementOf.csv \
   --relationships:RESOLVES_TO=relationships/resolvesTo.csv \
-  --relationships:VERSION_OF=relationships/versionOf.csv
+  --relationships:VERSION_OF=relationships/versionOf.csv \
+  --relationships:DEPENDS_ON_RESOLVES_TO=relationships/dependsOnResolvesTo.csv
 ```

 # Data modeling

-There are five node types with the following properties:
+There are four node types with the following properties:

 - Package
   - `name`